grrrr/py/readme.txt

 - With standard PD 0.37, threaded py scripts will cause "Stack overflows" under some circumstances -> use PD 0.38 or the devel_0_37 cvs branch instead
 - It has been reported that pyext crashes on AMD64 with SSE enabled (for these CPUs, disable the respective compiler flags)
-- Threading in pyext obviously crashes under linux with Python version 2.4.2 (only)

 ----------------------------------------------------------------------------